bashchap/maze/README.txt

-Shorter Handle Teaspoon by dbartilson on Thingiverse: https://www.thingiverse.com/thing:6924832
+Apollo Astronaut (The Original) by MaxGrueter on Thingiverse: https://www.thingiverse.com/thing:230305